ryansteed/learning-appearance-bias/README.md

 Software package for the paper https://arxiv.org/abs/2002.05636.

 NOTE: This software is for scientific replication only and released under a non-commercial license.
-The models trained here are not fit for use in any application and are only intended for studying whether and to what extent machine learning models embed subjective human prejudices.
-To prevent malicious use, the training data are available only by request.
+The models trained here are not fit for use in any application and are *only* intended for studying whether and to what extent traditional machine learning methods embed subjective human prejudices.
+To prevent unethical misuse, the training data are available only for replication, by request.

+## Ethics
+The code in this repository tests whether traditional ML techniques are capable of embedding subjective appearance biases from human annotators.
+Researchers and companies often utilize computer vision models to predict similarly subjective personality attributes such as “employability" - but we show that traditional ML techniques only embed deliberately manipulated signals of bias, which provide neither an objective measure of personality traits nor a even a good measure of subjective bias itself.
+The methods we tested lack external validity (correlation with real-world outcomes and other cultural contexts) and internal validity (the ability to even explain annotations of randomly generated faces in a laboratory setting).

+Still, recent papers ([Safra et al., 2020](https://www.nature.com/articles/s41467-020-18566-7); [Peterson et al., 2022](https://www.pnas.org/doi/10.1073/pnas.2115228119)) use these and newer ML techniques to make positive claims about predicting human perception biases.
+By attempting to build better models for predicting perception biases - and making broad claims about the validity of these models - these methods risk enabling applications that literally automate human biases (e.g. for a subjective hiring algorithm, like the ones [recently used by HireVue](https://www.washingtonpost.com/technology/2019/10/22/ai-hiring-face-scanning-algorithm-increasingly-decides-whether-you-deserve-job/)).

+The software included here only illustrates the *limitations* of ML in this area (for more, see [this critique of Safra et al.](https://arxiv.org/abs/2202.08674) which cites our work).
+In response to continued efforts to use ML to automate appearance biases, we make our data available only for replication purposes, on request.
+The rest of the code is left public under a non-commercial license for the sole purpose of helping readers understand our research.

 ## Installation
 `git clone https://github.com/ryansteed/learning-appearance-bias`